-Pippa had been making jewellery since she was a child and was always finding pebbles, beads and shells to string on to her ever-growing collection of bracelets.
-By the time she was a teenager they had spread from her wrist to her elbow – gathering collecting and creating jewellery was like a tactile diary of her existence, the pieces came to represent memories, emotions and people.
+London based jeweller Pippa Small has been making jewellery since she was a child and was always finding pebbles, beads and shells to string on to her ever-growing collection of bracelets.
+Gathering collecting and creating jewellery was like a tactile diary of her existence, the pieces came to represent memories, emotions and people.
 As a child, she travelled widely with her family and became entranced with the cultures and peoples she encountered.

-As her travels began to inspire her distinctive jewellery designs, Pippa soon gathered a following of admirers, which grew rapidly, this then led to shops eager to stock her jewellery.
-One of the first being the department store Barneys New York, which started to sell her jewellery about 20 years ago.
-Her wholesale and private commission work also grew and she started collaborating with Christina Kim from Dosa in 2000; Nicole Farhi in 2001; Tom Ford at Gucci 2002 and Chloe under Phoebe Philo.
+As her travels began to inspire her distinctive jewellery designs, Pippa soon gathered a following of admirers.
+She started collaborating with Christina Kim from Dosa, Nicole Farhi and Tom Ford at Gucci.
 She then went on to work with Bamford, helping to bring an ethical jewellery collection to the company.
-Pippa opened her first shop in 2007 in Notting Hill in London and in 2008 she opened a shop in Brentwood, Los Angeles then in 2016 she opened a concession in New York at ABC Carpet and Home.
+Pippa opened her first shop in 2007 in Notting Hill in London and soon after opened a shop in Santa Monica, California.

-Pippa was made an ambassador of the human rights organisation Survival International in 2008 and awarded an MBE by the Queen in 2013 for ethical jewellery and charity work.
-She also won Ethical Jeweller of the Year and the prestigious Walpole Corporate Social Responsibility award in 2016.
+Pippa was named ambassador of the human rights organisation Survival International and awarded an MBE by the Queen in 2013 for ethical jewellery and charity work.
+She won Ethical Jeweller of the Year and the prestigious Walpole Corporate Social Responsibility award in 2016.
 Pippa was also named winner of the Green Sustainability Award by Town and Country magazine.
-She continues to venture further in exploring ways of making jewellery, reviving traditional skills and techniques in communities in Central and South America and Southern Africa.
-She has worked with the world’s first registered Fair trade gold mine in Bolivia and with the esteemed Fair trade company MADE based in Kibera, a slum in Nairobi.
-Pippa also works with the prestigious charity Turquoise Mountain in Afghanistan where they are approaching their tenth year of collaboration and now in Burma, helping train and employ artisans to promote traditional skills, and is hoping this year to launch a project with Turquoise Mountain working with Syrian refugees.
+She continues to venture further in exploring ways of making jewellery, reviving traditional skills and techniques in communities in Central and South America, Southern Africa, Asia and the middle East.